jkboyce/jprime/README.md

 13, 572427402861
 </pre>

-## Counting prime patterns by height $h$
+## Counting prime patterns, by height

 For a real juggler there is a physical limit to how high a person can throw.
 In fact many of the patterns found above (prime patterns of a given period $n$) are not readily juggleable because they contain very large throw values.

 Here we ask a slightly different question: If we restrict ourselves to siteswap throws no greater than some value $h$, how many prime juggling patterns are there?
 To answer this, we construct the state graph $(b, h)$ for $b$ objects and maximum throw $h$.
+(Again, consult the Wikipedia [article](https://en.wikipedia.org/wiki/Siteswap) for an example state graph $(3,5)$.)

-The table below shows exact counts for the number of prime patterns in state graph $(b, h)$, for each value of $h$.
+The table below shows exact counts for the number of prime patterns in state graph $(b, h)$, for each value of $h$, found using `jprime`.
 We can see that the prime pattern count increases very quickly as $h$ increases, because the number of states ($h$ choose $b$) increases very rapidly.

 <pre>
 2 OBJECTS